awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
   + `append_dimensions` – Optional\.
 Additional dimensions to use for only the process metrics\.
 If you specify this field, it's used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
 + `procstat` – Optional\.
 Specifies that you want to retrieve metrics from individual processes\.
-For more information, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
+For more information about the configuration options available for procstat, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
 + `statsd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `StatsD` protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard `StatsD` client to send the metrics to the CloudWatch agent\.
-For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
+For more information about the configuration options available for StatsD, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

 The following is an example of a `metrics` section for a Linux server\.
 In this example, three CPU metrics, three netstat metrics, three process metrics, and one disk metric are collected, and the agent is set up to receive additional metrics from a `collectd` client\.